Sennar State

 Sennar (سنار DIN) is one of the 18 wilayat or states of Sudan.
 It has an area of 37,844 km2 and had a population of approximately 1,918,692 in 2018.
+The state borders Gezira and Al Qadarif to the north, White Nile and South Sudan to the west, Blue Nile to the south, and Ethiopia to the east.

 History

 The area was under Kushite and Meroitic rule from 750 BC to around 350 AD.
 The area came under Alwan rule, after which the Alwans were overthrown by the Funj Sultanate who made Sennar their capital.